 Leading 40+ consultants to rebuild educator product and massively scale content creation capability

 This section can be kept brief.
 You only need to cover undergraduate studies and beyond.
+Once you’re past your first job hiring managers are typically reviewing PM resumes for experience, rather than education.
 Make sure you cover the basics:

 - The subject you studied